Second Chance (Noah album)

 Second Chance is the first re-recorded album and the second album overall released by Indonesian alternative rock band Noah after changing their name.
-It consists of three new songs produced by British producer Steve Lillywhite and nine re-recording of non-studio album songs that Noah recorded under Peterpan name.
+It consists of three new songs produced by British producer Steve Lillywhite and nine re-recordings of non-studio album songs that Noah recorded under Peterpan name.
 The album was released on December 31, 2014, by Musica Studios.
 The album was Reza's last with the group, as he left the band on January 1, 2015.
 The album was nominated for "Best Pop Album", "Best of the Best Album", and "Best Recording Album Producer" at the 2015 Anugerah Musik Indonesia.

 Songs

 New songs on this album are "Hero", "Seperti Kemarin", and "Suara Pikiranku".
 These are three new songs, produced by the British producer Steve Lillywhite.
 The remaining nine songs are new arrangements of four songs from Sebuah Nama Sebuah Cerita, four songs from Alexandria, and the vocalist Ariel's single that was previously included in Suara Lainnya.